 Labor, Layups, and Lead Passes

-The firm’s client roster glitters, too: clients include Ares, AR Capital, JP Morgan, Bank of America, Tiffany, Neuberger Berman, all of the major sports leagues, Burberry, Barney’s, Creative Artists Agency, Sony Pictures, the Broadway League, Neiman Marcus, T-Mobile, MetLife, The New York Times, the New York Stock Exchange, Church & Dwight, Diageo, and Ardian.
+Proskauer shines across its practice areas.
+It’s fitting that the firm’s client roster glitters, too.
+Among the firm’s clients are Ardian, JP Morgan, Bank of America, Tiffany, Neuberger Berman, all of the major sports leagues, Burberry, Barney’s, Coca-Cola, Creative Artists Agency, Church & Dwight, Diageo, Hermès, Hulu, Johnson & Johnson, Sony Pictures, the Broadway League, MoMA, Neiman Marcus, T-Mobile, MetLife, The New York Times, and the New York Stock Exchange.

 New York, NY 10036

 Chair: Steven M. Ellis

 Recruiting Chairs: Matthew Triggs (Boca Raton), Galen Lewis and Vincenzo Lucibello (Boston), Marc Rosenthal (Chicago), Guy Brenner (DC), Doug Frank and Jennifer Roche (LA), Nicole Eichberger (New Orleans), Michael Mervis (NY)